vyPal/VM/README.md

 ### Sectors
 The assembly language allows the user to split the code into "sectors" by defining starting postitions for the `DATA` and `TEXT` sections.
 This is useful for creating libraries or splitting the code into multiple files.

-This can also be used to load the program at a specific address in memory, including the RAM, and executing from there.
+This can also be used to load the program at a specific address in memory, including the RAM, and executing from there, however this is not recommended.
 ```asm
 ORG 0x00000000 ; Any data or instructions after this will be loaded at this address
 ```